 • Dermabrasion.
 This technique removes a superficial layer of skin.
 This skin then heals over the next few days, and the new skin looks smoother and has fewer wrinkles.

 Combining facelift surgery with other procedures or treatments can help you achieve your aesthetic goals.
-To learn more about which procedure, or combination of procedures, might be right for you, contact our St. Louis office by phoning (314) 996-8800, requesting your consultation online, or emailing us today.
+Contact us to learn more about which procedure—or combination of procedures—might be right for you.

 If you have questions or would like to book a consultation with one of the surgeons at West County Plastic Surgery, please call (314) 996-8800.